Home

 In this guide, you have learned about using et al. You now know that et al. is a Latin term, an abbreviation for et alia, which means ‘and others.’
 You have also seen that some rules govern et al. usage.
 You have seen how different referencing styles use it in their in-text citations and bibliographies.
 Et al. is a great abbreviation because it saves you the tedious task of having to list down all the people who you want to mention.

-If all this seems like a lot of work, you can always order an essay and sit back and relax as competent writers write and cite for you.
+If all this seems like a lot of work, you can always buy an essay and sit back and relax as competent writers write and cite for you.

 Frequently asked questions